 From “Downtown” by Petula Clark

 Let’s orient ourselves, shall we.
 For our purposes let’s assume that Downtown is defined as Lamar on the west and I-35 on the east.
-North let’s use the UT Campus (19th) and the river as the southern border. p.s. check out the other Trailer Austin City Guides: East Austin, South Austin, New Trailers and the full 2012 City Guide.
+North let’s use 25th Street [so we can include the Rio Rancho Eatery] and the river as the southern border. p.s. check out the other Trailer Austin City Guides: North Austin, South Austin, East Austin, Vegetarian Trailers, New Food Trailers and the full 2013 City Guide.

-Here is a list of areas and some of my favorites in no particular order (caveat, where the actual location is better gained from Twitter, I will note this, also note during festivals like ACL and SXSW the carts may be moved for particular events).
-For a mobile guide to all of Austin’s Food Carts check out my iPhone App.
+Here is a list of areas and some of my favorites in no particular order For a mobile guide to all of Austin’s Food Carts check out my iPhone App.

 - G’Raj Mahal -if you have a hankerin’ for Indian food in a great atmsophere, G’Raj Mahal is the place to eat.
 Great spicy Indian food (I’m partial to the Rejard Marsala).
 Grab your own beer or wine before you come and watch the world walk by.

 - Big Fat Greek Gyro’s– name says it all baby.